hcsaustrup/lockdown/README.md

 ### Other

 * https://allbad.cards/ - An online clone of the infamous *Cards Against Humanity* game.
+NSFW version.
 2-15 players.
+* https://not.allbad.cards/ - Same as above, but a more family friendly PG version.
 * https://classic.minecraft.net/ - Classic Minecraft construct.
 1-10 players.

 ## Other game Platforms